eduardhabryd/drf-library-project/README.md

 To get started with the Library Service Project, follow these steps:

 - Python 3 must be installed.
-- Create .evn using `.env.sample`.
+- Create '.env' file using a '.env.sample'.
 - Run these commands:

    ```bash